Flying To Krabi

 Once everyone was loaded we began the slow crossing of the channel.
 David had checked the marine weather in advance and found flat seas projected.
 I am not sure I would really want to be on that ferry in bad sea weather.

 Leaving Railay Beach we cruised close to a few other islands before we headed out.
 We would not see anything very interesting until the land at Phuket started to show up.

 It was clear that Phuket would be a much more populated area.
 We could see multi-storied buildings along the shore.
 It was a busy port with a wide assortment of new, old, commercial and recreational boats.

 While the town may have been bigger than Ao Nang, the dock landing felt much like we were still in a small backwater.
 The ferry tied up beside two other boats moored at the dock.
 The passengers then had to carry their luggage from boat to boat to get to dock.
 Not exactly a major port!

 We had pre-booked our taxi from the ferry dock at Rassada Pier to Patong Beach.
 We really did not want to be haggling for a ride across the island.
 As we hit the exit, we could see the taxi driver holding a card with our name on it.
 We were on our way to Patong Beach in Phuket for 2 days!

 It had been a lazy week on the Krabi beaches.
 We didn’t see as much as we wanted to.
-We did learn how easy it was to move about Thailand and the great variety of tourist things that were available in the Krabi beaches area.
+But we did learn how easy it was to move about Thailand .
+And the great variety of tourist things that were available in the Krabi beaches area.
 We would look forward to exploring more the next time we were in Thailand.